obesity in children is a serious health concern. Overweight children are more likely to have

 type 2 diabetes.
 They also may deal with social discrimination from their peers, which can lead to poor self-esteem and

 depression.
 What’s more, overweight kids have a higher chance of becoming overweight or obese adults.

 But what does this mean?
 How do you know if your child is overweight?
-The best way to find out is to schedule a visit with your child's pediatrician or family doctor, who can tell you if your child’s weight is in a healthy range.
+The best way to find out is to schedule a visit with your child's doctor, who can tell you if your child’s weight is in a healthy range.
 But if you are concerned that your child may be overweight, there are some other ways you can assess your child’s weight.